2005 Uruguayan Primera División

 The Primera División Uruguaya 2005 started on 5 March 2005 and ended on 12 July 2005.

 The league was a single round-robin tournament and not relegation and promotion from Segunda División Uruguay.
-But along with Apertura 2005 of 2005–06 season, the whole schedule of 2005 would count in a final table, the bottom three would direct relegated.
-The winners qualified for 2006 Copa Libertadores.
+But along with Apertura 2005 of 2005–06 season, the whole schedule of 2005 would count in a final table, and the bottom three would be directly relegated.
+The winners qualified for the 2006 Copa Libertadores.

 Standings

 Championship tiebreaker

 Defensor Sporting refused to play the tiebreaker match due to Nacional winning their last match by a contested penalty in 7th minute of injury time.
 Nacional was awarded the championship on 6 July 2005.